julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 ---
 <br>
-### What is the difference between a variable: null, undefined or undeclared?
+### What is the difference between null, undefined or undeclared?
 _undefined_ is type of an declared variable that has not yet been assign to a value and is typeof itself “undefined”.

 _null_ is the absence of a value, it is an assignment value that can be assigned to a variable as a representation of 'no-value' and is typeof(null) —> object.